giampaolo/confix/docs/index.rst

     All class attributes starting with an underscore will be ignored, same for methods, classmethods or any other non-callable type.
     A class decoratored with this method becomes dict()-able.
+    Keys can be accessed as normal attributes or also as a dict.

     .. code-block:: python